 Respiratory Therapist Travel Jobs: Flu Season is Coming Fast

 The Centers for Disease Control and Prevention notes that influenza activity in the United States tends to increase in October and November before reaching peak levels in the winter months.
-As healthcare organizations across the country prepare to battle flu each season, respiratory therapist travel job opportunities increase.
+As healthcare organizations across the country prepare to battle flu each season, respiratory therapists' travel job opportunities increase.

 Find out more about the impact of flu season on respiratory therapy jobs, and then visit Club Staffing to discover jobs in states you're licensed to practice in.